eldarrak/Linear-Programming-Module-Prioritzr/PrioritizR.md

 <br \>

 One of the constraints that we have not considered yet, is the fact that some some of the planning units are already designated to be conserved.
 Since our planning unit data contains information on which planning units are already designated (in the _locked_in_ variable you plotted earlier), we can add constraints to ensure they are prioritized in the solution (add_locked_in_constraints).
+In the code below you can see how we can add a new constraint to our planning problem using the pipe function without having to declare all the parameters again.

 ```R
 # create new problem with locked in constraints added to it